-1. Represent.
-Complete the chart for the system of the book while the two of you are pushing on it.
-Interaction Diagram Force Diagram Newton's 2 nd Law 2.
-Explain.
+Represent.
+Complete the chart for the system of the book while the two of them are pushing on it.
+Interaction Diagram Force Diagram Newton's 2 nd Law Explain.
 How did you decide on the length of the force vectors in your force diagram?
-Motion Diagram ► • • • • • • • • • • • • • • • • • • • + x
+Motion Diagram ⊢ +x